hrmesquita/paint-simulator/README.md

 ## Download

-- Please be my guest and download the project to use it as you intend.
+- Please be my guest and download the project to use as intended.

 ## Languages and Libraries

-- This was made on Java using SimpleGraphics library.
+- This was made on Java using the SimpleGraphics library.